rapenne-s/bento/README.md

 This setup need a machine to be online most of the time.
 NixOS systems (clients) will regularly check for updates on this machine over ssh.

-If you don't absolutely require a public IP, don't worry, you can use tor hidden service, i2p tunnels, a VPN or whatever floats your boat given it permit to connect to ssh.
+**Bentoo** doesn't necesserarily require a public IP, don't worry, you can use tor hidden service, i2p tunnels, a VPN or whatever floats your boat given it permit to connect to ssh.

 # How it works